jfelixco/baggy_clothes/README.md

 # baggy_clothes

-Simply an archive for schoolwork I've done in R.
+Simply a script archive for schoolwork I've done in R.
 No particular, clean organization or purpose but just a raw collection of the methods I've used to serve as a reminder for if these methods are needed later on.